daos-stack/go-daos/README.md

 This is a [Go](https://golang.orghttps://golang.org/doc/install) project, so a Go development tools are naturally required.
-We recommend the most current Go release availble (curently 1.7.4), but 1.6.x (which are avaialble from EPEL for EL 7) should work.
+We recommend the most current Go release availble, curently 1.7.4.

 Setup environment and build.
 This assumes $daospath is set as it was in the DAOS [README](https://github.com/daos-stack/daos/blob/master/README.md)